IELTS Speaking Samples and Answers

 Q. How long have you been working for this company?

-A. I have been working for this Bank for the last one year.
-To be more precise, it would be 14 months now.
+A. I have been working for this bank for the last three years, to be more precise, it would be 3 years and 4 months now.
+I joined the bank as a junior cash officer and now I am working as a senior officer.

 Q. What are your main duties?

-Q. What do you like about work you do?
+Q. What do you like about the job you do?

-A. I had almost no experience in banking and financial sector before I joined the Bank.
-I have learned how the Banking sector function, how it helps rolling the economy of the country, how it contribute to ensuring the money supply in the market and how financial world function.
-I am yet to learn a lot but I would say I have learned a lot in the last 14 months.
-The opportunity to learn is the most important aspect that I really love about my job.
-The working environment, the coworkers and the salary structure are other attractive things I like about this job.
+A. I had no working experience in "banking and financial sector" before I joined the bank.
+I have learned how the banking sector functions and how it helps roll the economy of the country after joining here.
+I am yet to learn many things but I would say I have learned a lot in the last few years and that's something I really like about working here.
+My job allows me to learn and serve customers.
+The opportunity to learn and help customers who need assistance are the two most important aspects that I really love about my job.
+Moreover, a nice office environment, helpful coworkers and the salary structure are other attractive things I love about this job.

-Q. What do you want to change or improve in it?
+Q. What do you want to change or improve in it if you are given the chance?

-A. I would recommend more Bank account types for different segments of the population, also adding innovative and modern banking and more transparency in the Banking business.
-The bank is pretty organised and structures in Italy.
-There would be very little to change.
-But in terms of adding innovations, there are still plenty of scopes and opportunities to be implemented.
+A. I would recommend introducing more account types for different segments of the population so that more people feel flexible about their banking needs and can open a bank account that would be more customised based on their needs.
+I will also try to add innovative and modern banking service to all our customers.
+Banks are pretty much organised and structured in Italy, so there would be very little to change or update.
+But in terms of adding innovations and modern banking, there are still plenty of scopes and opportunities to be implemented.

 Describe a child you know.